Muetze42/nova-iframe-popup/README.md

-# Laravel Nova Iframe Popup
+# Laravel Nova Iframe Popup Field

 With this field you create a button which displays an iframe in a popup (visually oriented to Inertia.js).